Industry

 Short Films That Became Movies: 5 That Launched Careers

-From two-minute nightmares to scrappy proofs-of-concept, these are the projects that didn’t just go viral.
-Instead, they rewired careers, launched franchises, and quietly changed how IP gets made.
-There’s a moment, right before something breaks through, when it still looks […]
+Film / Industry / Short Films Short Films That Launched Careers and Built Franchises From two-minute nightmares to scrappy proofs-of-concept, these are the projects that didn’t just go viral.
+They changed how IP gets made.
+By David Derks DerksWorld · May […]

 Watching Hollywood Shift in Real Time: What I Saw During the Strikes—and What It Means Now